 2020 YPCA Showcase and Reception

-YPCA artists performed in APAP's only self-produced showcase in front of global arts leaders, performing arts presenters, managers, record company representatives, and agents.
-This event marked the 21st anniversary of the YPCA program.
+YPCA artists will perform in APAP's only self-produced showcase in front of global arts leaders, performing arts presenters, managers, record company representatives, and agents.
+This event marks the 23rd anniversary of the YPCA program.

 RSVP to the showcase and reception on Monday, January 13, 6-8 p.m.
 (EST) at Carnegie Hall.